 Prospective graduate students are invited to audition for a graduate assistantship (full tuition waiver plus stipend).
 Graduate auditions are normally held in the Spring semester.
 Additional information.

 Programs of Study

-- Bachelor of Music: Music Performance Concentration—prepares students for careers as freelance performers and teachers, and for further study at the graduate level
+- Bachelor of Music: Guitar, Instrumental, Keyboard or Vocal Performance Concentration—prepares students for careers as freelance performers and teachers, and for further study at the graduate level

-- Bachelor of Music: Music Education Concentration—prepares students for K-12 certification and for careers as K-12 music teachers, and for further study at the graduate level
+- Bachelor of Music: Music Education (Choral/K-12 General Music or Instrumental/K-12 General Music) Concentration—prepares students for K-12 certification and for careers as K-12 music teachers, and for further study at the graduate level

 - Bachelor of Arts / Science: Liberal Studies Concentration—allows students to emphasize music study within a broader liberal arts curriculum which includes a minor in a non-music area